bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 2. What is an event? an action onto an object

-3. What is an event listener?
+3. What is an event listener? an action given by the programmer to make the window react to what action youve put in and a callback to say where this action shall fire

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? so we can pass in a .forEach

 5. What is a component?